ZeynepGultekin/ZeynepGultekin/README.md

-# Hi there 👋
+# Hi there, I'm Zeynep 👋

 ## About Me

-Hi, I'm Zeynep.
 I'm a Full-Stack Developer who enjoys working with React, Node js.
-My attention to detail and my harmony with teamwork play an active role in the projects.
-In addition, my fascination for the world of technology enables me to improve in the field of programming, learn something new every day and share what I have learned.
+My fascination for the world of technology enables me to improve in the field of programming, learn something new every day and share what I have learned.

 - 🔭 I’m currently a Web Development Student at Digital Career Institute.